 When an element is not given the spatial or geometric tolerance it requires or its buffer zone is breached, it results in Soft Clash.

 Spatial tolerance requirements are common in MEP services to facilitate maintenance at later stage.
 For e.g. an air conditioning unit may require buffer space from a beam for safe and easy maintenance access.

-Soft clashes if left unattended cause maintenance problems and safety issues.
-For example, if a live wire is passing by a plumbing line, there is always a risk of having issues of circuit completion and short-circuit.
-Although, collaboration in Navisworks will help engineers find and resolve hundreds of soft clashes just through inspection.
+Soft clashes if left unattended can cause maintenance problems and safety issues.
+For instance, if a live wire passes by a plumbing line, there is always a risk of having issues of circuit completion or short-circuit.

-Unlike hard and soft clashes, 4D clashes resulting from scheduling clashes of inter-disciplinary activities turn up to lower the efficiency of the entire construction firm.
-Since one clash will have its cascading effect to several disciplines, and bring the on-site work to a standstill contractors just cannot afford to encounter 4D clashes and resort to BIM.
+Workflow or 4D Clashes involve clashes of contractor scheduling, equipment and material delivery and general workflow timeline conflicts.
+Unlike hard and soft clashes, 4D clashes result from scheduling clashes of inter-disciplinary activities that eventually lower the efficiency of the entire construction firm.
+Since one clash has a cascading effect on several disciplines and can bring work to a standstill, contractors cannot afford 4D clashes; opting for BIM.

-Developing a 4D construction sequencing timeline in Navisworks will point out the start and end date of each activity and help the contractor schedule the activities accordingly.
-A step-by-step phasing in 4D BIM will eliminate the very possibility of encountering any workflow clash and avoid site downtimes to keep up the man-efficiency of the task force.
+Developing a 4D construction sequencing timeline in Navisworks points out the start and end date of each activity and helps the contractor schedule the activities accordingly.
+A systematic step-by-step phasing in 4D BIM eliminates the possibility of encountering any workflow clash and avoids site downtimes to keep up the man-efficiency of the task force.

 Your may also like